liberbey/assembly-postfix-calculator/README.md

 ### code segment

-All register values are made 0, just in case.
+AX, BX, CX, DX register values are made 0, just in case.
+Also SI is made 0, because it will be used as ‘input checker’.
 And then jumps to read (6).

 ### 1- letter_input: